NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Algorithmic approaches under no rebuffering events constraint

-To maximize the QoE with an ascending bitrate level strategy, we construct a tree of $N$ levels, where each level corresponds to a segment of a video (see Fig. \ref{fig:alpha1}).
-A node of a tree level $i$ corresponds to the quality level used for the $i^{th}$ segment such that its parent-node (if it exists) is a level of a worse or equal quality, its child-nodes (if they exist) are levels of a better or equal quality.
-We construct the tree level by level.
-At each level, we remove the nodes that cause a constraint violation so that to minimize the number of nodes at the bottom of the tree.
-At each level, we compute the partial-QoE till reaching the end of the tree.
-The optimal suite of bitrate levels corresponds to the path that maximizes the QoE.
-The key shortcoming of this algorithm is its complexity may reach up to $\mathcal{O}((L+1)^N)$.
-Clearly, this algorithm is very consuming in processing time and thus is very hurdling for online streaming services.
-In the next section, we propose a heuristic that gives sub-optimal strategy with polynomial complexity.
+Our approach for generating an optimal ascending bitrate level strategy consists of using a tree of choice of $N$ levels as depicted in Fig.~\ref{fig:tree}, where each level corresponds to a video segment.
+The nodes of a tree level $i$ correspond to all possible quality levels that can be assigned to segment $i$.
+The parent of a node (if it exists) has either a worse or equal quality.
+The children (if they exist) have either a better or equal quality.
+We construct the tree level by level to form the path that gives the optimal sequence of bitrates.
+At each level, we remove the nodes whose paths cause a constraint violation in order to minimize the number of nodes at the bottom of the tree.
+At each level, we compute the partial weighted average quality till reaching the end of the tree.
+The optimal sequence of bitrates corresponds to the path that maximizes the total weighted average quality.
+The complexity of this algorithm may reach up to $\mathcal{O}((L+1)^N)$, which makes it non suited for online streaming services.